ncar-xdev/jupyter-forward/README.md

 1. Logging into a remote cluster/resource via the SSH protocol.
 2. Launching Jupyter Lab on the remote cluster.
 3. Port forwarding Jupyter Lab session back to your local machine.
-4. Opening the port forwarded Jupyter Lab session into your local browser.
+4. Opening the port forwarded Jupyter Lab session in your local browser.

 ## Installation